IndigoLLC/IndigoAPI/README.md

 - **Easy to Use:** Simple and straightforward documentation for quick setup.
 - **Secure:** Built with security in mind to protect your data and applications.

-### API Methods
-#### List of methods and valid parameters(Given you used the naming convention above)
-- ExploitAPI()	Create the ExploitAPI() object to call the following methods from
-- Attach()	Before doing anything, you will need to attach the exploit.
-This will check if it's patched, inject the necessary tools, etc.
-- ExecuteScript(string)	Takes in a string and executes the string as a Lua script
-- ExploitAPI.InjectionStatus() Returns true if the module is attached, false otherwise.

 ### Documentation

 For comprehensive guides and examples, check out our [Documentation](https://github.com/IndigoLLC/IndigoAPI/blob/main/docs.md).